 7 || Rope and Hula Hoop Activity from Happy Hooligans

 The easiest backyard activity in the world that will keep young kids entertained for hours!
-Super simple setup and kids will love inventing their own ways to play!
+Super simple setup and kids will love inventing their own ways to play with this rope and hula hoop activity.

 8 || Hula Hoop Obstacle Course Pool Game from Everyday Dishes & DIY